0xsanchit/SQL_Application/README.md

 # SQL_Application
+This application requires java runtime environment 16.

 The application assumes that a connection to a SQL DBMS can be made at localhost:3306.
 An application which uses an SQL database (database = academic_insti), which can be used to
 - Add courses, under a department, by selecting a professor and a classroom
-- Enroll students, using their roll numbers, under the added courses
+- Enroll students, using their roll numbers, under the added courses.
+Introduce a new grade 'P' that stands for pending grade.

+For the year 2006, even semester, for a particular department selected by the user.

 Both the operations are done only after checking the validity of the input.
 Invalid input results in appropriate error messages being displayed.